Analysis | And that’s why Trump gives more interviews to Fox News than anyone else

 “The police are under siege because of things — they can do 10,000 great acts, which is what they do, and one bad apple — or a choker — you know, a choker.
 They choke,” Trump said.
 “Shooting the guy — shooting the guy in the back many times.”

 Here Trump was referring to the shooting of Jacob Blake in Kenosha, Wis.
-Blake was shot multiple times in the back as he reached into his car, spurring a number of protests in the city.
+Blake was shot multiple times in the back as he reached into his car, spurring protests in the city.

 “I mean, couldn’t you have done something different?”
 Trump continued.
 “Couldn’t you have wrestled him?
 You know, I mean, in the meantime, he might have been going for a weapon, and, you know, there’s a whole big thing there, but they choke.
 Just like in a golf tournament, they miss a three-foot putt.”